mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-’Umdah* by Ibn Qudamah al-Maqdisi

 Ibn Qudamah originally authored this book as a primer in his curriculum, consisting of his ikhtiyarat from opinions within the madhhab.
 At this stage, it should be read with *Sharh al-’Umdah* by Ibn Taymiyyah.
 This commentary only covers the sections of ‘ibadah, yet it remains one of the most comprehensive works on adillah in the madhab.
 Ibn Taymiyyah makes it a point to mention all of the recorded positions within the madhab, along with explaining whether a position is from the riwayat, wujuh, or aqwal from the students of Ahmad.
+Complete this with *al-'Uddah* by Baha al-Din al-Maqdisi, a student of the author and *al-'Umdah*'s most authoritative commentator.
 Complete this with the recorded lessons of Yusuf al-Ghafis on *al-’Umdah*.
 For contemporary issues, listen to the recordings of Hatem al-Haj and read his published commentary on *al-'Umdah*.

 # Advanced Level